 Mardy Fish is a former world no. 7 and U.S. number 1 singles player.
 He reached his first Grand Slam quarterfinals at the 2007 Australian Open, knocking off the 4th seed Ivan Ljubicic before losing to Andy Roddick.
 Fish reached 3 Grand Slam quarterfinals, the 2004 Olympic final and won 14 career ATP titles.

 Tommy Haas began playing tennis in Hamburg, Germany at age 4 before moving to Florida at age 11 to attend Nick Bollettieri Academy.
 Known for his powerful baseline game, Haas turned professional in 1996 and had immediate success.
 He reached the quarter-finals in his first ATP Tour event, falling to Pete Sampras, and achieved the World No. 2 Ranking in 2002.
 Haas went on to reach the quarter-finals at each of the Grand Slams and reached the semis at Wimbledon (2009) and three times in Australia (1999, 2002, 2007).

-- 11:00 AM - Play with the Pros Session B Roddick/Fish
+- 11:00 AM - Play with the Pros Session B Roddick/Courier

 - 12:30 PM - Player Party Experience

 - 1:00 PM - Doors Open to General Public

 - 2:00 PM - Semi-final #1 Courier vs. Fish

 - 3:00 PM - Semi-final #2 Roddick vs. Haas